Contents

 Hot-swap explained

 Hot-swap is what turns NKIDO from a synth engine into a live-coding instrument.
-You change the code, press a key, and the new patch takes over — keeping oscillator phase, filter state, and delay lines intact.
+You change the code, press a key, and the new patch takes over while keeping oscillator phase, filter state, and delay lines intact.

 The problem